jfulling/OSX-OpenStack/README.md

 This was by far the most difficult thing to accomplish in this research.
 QEMU lists the isa-applesmc device as a miscellaneous device, and from what I saw, the only way to add this device to an instance is to modify the instance generation `config.py` and `driver.py` files in `nova/virt/libvirt/`.
 Since I have no experience developing in the Nova project, I defaulted to a more ephemeral solution.

-When OpenStack creates an instance in libvirt, an operator can use the virsh tool to see all the instances running on the host.
+When OpenStack creates an instance in libvirt, an operator can use the virsh tool to see all the instances running on a Nova host.
 The ``virsh list`` command will list the instances, their virsh IDs, and their names.
 OpenStack instances are named with instance-XXXXXXXX format, where each new instance is an incremented value from the last.
 Example: instance-00000001, instance-00000002 etc.

 When OpenStack creates instances, it generates .xml files containing the configuration and writes them to the disk.
 In regards to instance configuration, These files are read-only, and any modifications made to them are quickly destroyed.
 However, since OpenStack is just taking advantage of the libvirt APIs, we can manually make libvirt calls to define the instance ourselves.